 Youth Mental Health Fellowships

-The Fellowship program is for young people aged 18 to 30 from Australia or any ASEAN country who are passionate about youth mental health and want to create change in the mental health landscape in their respective countries.
+The fellowship program is for young people aged 18 to 30 from Australia, any Pacific Island nations or any ASEAN country who are passionate about youth mental health and want to create change in the mental health landscape in their respective countries.

-The program consists of five modes of learning.
+The program consists of six modes of learning.

 Module 1: Defining mental ill-health, advocacy and personal development.